oniony/TMSU/README.md

   * <http://bitbucket.org/oniony/tmsu/downloads>

+(If you would rather build from the source code then please see COMPILING.md in the root of the repository.)

 You will need to ensure that both FUSE and Sqlite3 are installed for the program to function.
 These packages are typically available with your operating system's package management system.